galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Comparison of streams with multiple tracks

 \subsubsection{M68-Fj\"orm}

+For M68 (last row in Fig.~\ref{f:track_compare_clusters1}), the association of Fj\"orm and M68, already pointed out by \citet{Palau2019}, is also seen here in the overall excellent agreement between the tracks \neww{in the sky and both proper motion components.
+However, note the disagreement between the two distance tracks at $\phi_1\lesssim30\degr$, where the I21 predicts a much shorter distance than P19.
+We caution that in both samples, there is a sharp decrease in the number of member stars at that $\phi_1$ range precisely.
+It is also worth noting the disagreement between both tracks and the cluster distance from \citet{Baumgardt2021}.
+On the other hand, at $\phi_1\gtrsim30\degr$ the two distance tracks agree well, despite the caveat mentioned in Sec.~\ref{s:indiv} about P19 distances having been computed from the reciprocal of the reported parallax. }

-For M68 (last row in Fig.~\ref{f:track_compare_clusters1}), the association of Fj\"orm and M68, already pointed out by \citet{Palau2019}, is also seen here in the excellent agreement between the tracks.
-However, the I21 celestial track (based on the candidates reported in their Table 1) and the M68-P19 track both intersect the cluster position in the sky, but I21 crosses the P19 track at an angle.
-Again, to avoid being mislead by the aspect ratio of the plot, we compare the corresponding pole tracks on Figure~\ref{f:poletrack_compare_clusters}.
+When compared to the M68-I21 track, there is significant disagreement.
+The Fj\"orm-I21 celestial track (based on the candidates reported in their Table 1) and the M68-P19 track both intersect the cluster position in the sky, but M68-I21 crosses the P19 track at an angle.
+Again, to avoid being mislead by the aspect ratio of the plot, we compare the corresponding pole tracks in Figure~\ref{f:poletrack_compare_clusters}.
 This shows the two tracks have very minor overlap, indicative of significantly different orbital planes, further supported by systematic differences observed between the two tracks in both proper motion components.
-The I21 track crosses the P19 track at an angle and has a significantly larger proper motion (over 4 times larger) than the cluster even at similar $\phi_1$, where some overlap would be expected.
-These discrepancies cast doubt into the association of the I21 track with the M68 cluster and could be pointing to this feature being a distinct new stream.
-The P19 track is, thus, set as the default for the M68-Fj\ "orm stream.
-Given its perfect agreement with the M68-P19 track, and for naming clarity, the Fj\"orm track is set as "Off" and ascribed to the M68-Fj\"orm stream.
-The M68-I21 track is set as "Off" and not ascribed to M68-Fj\"orm until the proper motion discrepancy is resolved.
+The M68-I21 track has a significantly larger proper motion (over 4 times larger) than the cluster even at similar $\phi_1$, where some overlap would be expected.

+These discrepancies cast doubt into the association of the M68-I21 track with the M68 cluster and could be pointing to this feature being a distinct new stream. \neww{Radial velocity information would help settle the matter, but is currently only available for the Fj\"orm-I21 track, but not for the M68-P19 or the M68-I21 tracks.} The M68-P19 track is set as the default for the M68-Fj\"orm stream.
+For naming clarity, the Fj\"orm track is set as "Off" and ascribed to the M68-Fj\"orm stream, given its perfect agreement with the M68-P19 track.
+The M68-I21 track is set as "Off" and not ascribed to M68-Fj\"orm \neww{until further information is available} and the proper motion discrepancy is resolved.